steliosg23/MSc-Data-Science-Portfolio/README.md

 ## 📚 Program Overview

-The MSc in Data Science at AUEB provides a comprehensive curriculum in statistics, machine learning, optimization, data engineering, and ethical AI practices.
+The MSc in Data Science at AUEB offers a comprehensive curriculum in statistics, machine learning, optimization, data engineering, and ethical AI practices.
 The coursework integrates hands-on experience with state-of-the-art tools, frameworks, and real datasets, fostering both depth and breadth in data science expertise.

 Each entry corresponds to a course and includes assignments, code, final reports, and practical applications.